nathNath/huffman/README.md

 The purpose of this repo is to organize our DS project.
 It is a part of the evaluation of the DS course @ UFPB.

-The group is composed by:
+The group is composed by: Nathália de Vasconcelos, Natália Barreto, Matheus Dantas and Makoby Lopes.

-Nathália de Vasconcelos
-Natália Barreto
-Matheus Dantas
-Makoby Lopes

 Problem: implement an encoder based on Huffman's Algorithm to text files.
 This encoder must have the following specs:
 1. txt file as an input